clodman84/clodbot420/README.md

 # AternosReborn
-Filling the poopy web scrapy void left by the original aternosCUNT.
+Filling the poopy web scrapy void left by the original AternosC*#$

-Started off as a bot that loads up minecraft and waits in queue for me.
-Now it acts as a way for me to run whatever interests me whenever I want it to.
+Started off as a bot that starts aternos minecraft servers and waits in queue for me.
+Now it acts as a way for me to run my little snippets of code while I am on the toilet with my phone.